 The Benefits of Healthy Eating

 Children must be encouraged to consume various fruits, vegetables, whole grains, lean proteins, and low-fat dairy products.
-Involving them in meal planning and preparation and trying new foods together can make healthy eating more enjoyable for them.
+Involving them in meal planning, preparing, and trying new foods together can make healthy eating more enjoyable.
 Children who consume a nutritious diet perform better in school, have better memory, and have more energy.

 Let’s take a closer look at each of these benefits: